NATIONAL MEDIA ARTS EDUCATION INITIATIVE

 Due to these challenges, MAC presents a call to action in the form of a national initiative to fully establish MAE for access by all learners.

-Organizational - MAC will launch this Initiative towards the subsequent formation of a national organization, the National Association for Media Arts Education (NAMAE).
+Organizational - MAC will launch this Initiative towards the subsequent formation of a national organization, the Media Arts Education Association (MAEA).

-Policy - Support for any and all governmental policies and support structures which would serve MAE’s full, robust and sustainable establishment.
+Policy - Support for any and all governmental policies and support structures which would serve MAE’s full, sustainable establishment.

 Advocacy - Inform legislators, districts, boards and communities of the need for and content of governmental policies and structures.